The Ancient Origins of Santa Claus

 One account of Nicholas says that he presented three impoverished daughters with dowries so that they would not have to become prostitutes.
 On three different occasions, the bags of gold providing the dowries appeared in their home.
 They had been tossed through an open window and are said to have landed in stockings or shoes left before the fire to dry.
 This led to the custom of children hanging stockings or putting out shoes, eagerly awaiting gifts from Saint Nicholas.

 Portrait of Saint Nicholas.
 Source: BigStockPhoto

-Nicholas was made Bishop of Myra while still a young man and became known throughout the land for his generosity to those in need and his love for children.
-Thus began the tradition of gift-giving in honour of Saint Nicholas, whose modern name Santa Claus, comes from the Dutch ‘Sinterklaas’.
+Nicholas was made Bishop of Myra while still a young man.
+He became known throughout the land for his generosity to those in need and his love for children.
+Thus began the tradition of gift-giving in honor of Saint Nicholas, whose modern name Santa Claus, comes from the Dutch ‘Sinterklaas’.

 Nicholas' tomb in Myra became a popular place of pilgrimage.
 Because of the many wars and attacks in the region, some Christians were concerned that access to the tomb might become difficult.
 So in 1087, most of his bones were moved to Bari in Italy, where they remain to this day.
 A basilica was constructed the same year to store his remains and the area became a pilgrimage site for the devout.

 An anatomy professor from the University of Bari who catalogued, measured, and photographed the saint's remains in 1957 tried to sketch what Nicholas would have looked like if soft tissues were present on the skull.
 In 2004, a facial reconstruction anthropologist attempted to create a likeness of the famous saint by applying the latest computer diagnostic techniques to the data gathered in 1957.
 The results can be viewed here.